vincentclaes/datajob/README.md

     datajob deploy --stage dev --config datajob_stack.py

 > Note: When using datajob cli to deploy your pipline, we shell out to aws cdk.
-> You can circumvent shelling out to aws cdk by running `cdk` explicitly
+> You can circumvent shelling out to aws cdk by running `cdk` explicitly.
+> datajob prints out the commands it uses, to build the pipeline. if needed you can use those.

+    cd examples/data_pipeline_simple
+    cdk deploy --app  "python datajob_stack.py"  -c stage=dev

+# Ideas

+- trigger a pipeline using the cli; datajob run --pipeline my-simple-pipeline.
+- implement a data bucket.
+- add a time based trigger to the step functions workflow.
+- add an s3 event trigger to the step functions workflow.
+- add a lambda that copies data from one s3 location to another.
+- version your data pipeline.